A long time ago, in a small town far, far away…

 Speeder Bike Scout Trooper

-Other than attending cosplay events to get such fun photoshoots, I also enjoy making my action figure collections come to life.
+Besides attending cosplay events to get such fun photoshoots, I also enjoy making my action figure collections come to life.
 Here’s one Star Wars Speeder Bike Scout Trooper by Star Wars—The Black Series 6″ going back to base, where I shot it with an Olympus 40-150mm f/2.8 PRO macro lens with the Panasonic GH4 4K camera in my DIY mini green screen studio at home.

 Well, there you have it!
 My very own Star Wars story… haha!
 What’s your Star Wars story?
 Share it with me if you have one.
 Would love to have a look!